Parental warning: these pages may be unsuitable for younger readers. Please visit Under 18 link for content approved for all ages.

 “I’ll have two of each the chocolate ones in front, and from the tray on the right, three each of those crème filled ones.
 After that, I’ll take a dozen glazed please,” she sleepily said.

-Smiling back, the man who’s name she could not pronounce if she were to try, nodded and smiled.
+Smiling back, the man who’s name she could not easily pronounce no matter how many times she tried, nodded, and smiled.
 Taking a sip of his coffee, he took a tissue and started packing her order.
 The smell of vanilla wafted past the counter and hovered gently in the air in front of her.

 “I don’t suppose I could have one of those, could I?”
 Tamara said as she looked at the man’s coffee.

-“Sure thing, I’ll grab you a large cup in a few,” he said with an accent.
+“Sure thing, I’ll grab you a large cup in a few,” he said with a soft accent.

 Her smile was payment enough, he charged her for three dozen donuts and gave her a cup of his fresh brewed pot of vanilla shortbread coffee, free of charge.

-“Thanks for being open!” she said smiling as she juggled her goods and opened the door.
+“Thank you very much for the donuts, and the coffee!” she said smiling as she juggled her goods and held open the door.

 “Thanks for stopping by!” he replied, smiling large enough for both of them.